 You may have ended up with a random collection of furniture spanning several decades and sporting various garish patterns but you can still work with what you’ve got.
-Use throws, cushions and paint to cover up any unsavory designs and make everything roughly the same color.
-If you’re keen to get creative you can even recycle clothes and jewellery to accessorize your furnishings.
-Got an old megawatt sparkly top from the 90’s?
-Use the gems to spruce up a plastic storage unit or sew the fabric onto a cushion for a vintage inspired piece.
+Use throws, cushions, and paint to cover up any unsavory designs and make everything roughly the same color.
+If you’re keen to get creative you can even recycle clothes and jewelry to accessorize your furnishings.
+Got an old megawatt sparkly top from the 90s?
+Use the gems to spruce up a plastic storage unit or sew the fabric onto a cushion for a vintage-inspired piece.

 It’s a Space Jam

 If you can’t bear to throw away those childhood toys and clothes that you might just wear one day, store them sensibly.
-When it comes to storage units don’t waste precious floor space, think vertical and fill your wall space with shelves to display your books and DVDs.
-Use all available storage space including under the bed, on top of wardrobes and windowsills.
+When it comes to storage units don’t waste precious floor space, think vertically and fill your wall space with shelves to display your books and DVDs.
+Use all available storage space including under the bed, on top of wardrobes, and on windowsills.
 You can even get rid of your headboard and affix a few shelves above the bed.

 Create an Atmosphere